-The flood waters are gone, the remaining goats are doing well, life is slowly returning to normal... and we are taking firm control of our CL situation and have a solid plan, in conjunction with our vet clinic.
+The flood waters are gone, the remaining goats are doing well, life is slowly returning to normal... and we are taking firm control of our CL situation with a solid plan for management and eradication, in conjunction with our vet clinic.
 Our goat herd is CLOSED to all sales and breeding until such time as we resolve this herd health issue.
 It's going to be a long while.

 I am glad that I did not give up, and I am resolved: we will recover.

 ps.
 We did NOT have the worst of it, and it makes me braver to see how well others faced their own tragedies.
 Again, our home and two of three barns were spared - most were not.
 Below, some images from the surrounding farms and homes in January and February.
 The lady leading the horse to safety is our neighbor Julie Carriero, who as the Animal Control Officer at the time - she later had to evacuate her own farm with her entire herd of prize-winning Boers.